Alan Garfinkel

-Alan Garfinkel is Professor at the University of California, Los Angeles in the departments of Medicine (Cardiology) and Integrative Biology and Physiology.
+Alan Garfinkel is a professor at the University of California, Los Angeles in the departments of Medicine (Cardiology) and Integrative Biology and Physiology.

 His research work applies nonlinear dynamics to cardiac arrhythmias and to the creation of biological patterns in space and time.
-As a teacher, he created a new course to teach dynamics and modeling to biology students, with no “calculus” prerequisite.
+As a teacher, he created a new course to teach dynamics and modeling to biology students, with no "calculus" prerequisite.

 Early life and education

 Alan Garfinkel was born in Brooklyn, New York.
 After attending public schools in New York City, he graduated from Cornell University in 1966 with a degree in Mathematics and Philosophy.
 After two years at MIT, he moved to Harvard University, where he earned a doctorate in philosophy in 1975.

 Research and career

-In Garfinkel's PhD dissertation, written under Hilary Putnam, which Yale University Press published as Forms of Explanation, he proposed the notion of Contrastive Explanation, that an answer to the question “Why X?” is really an answer to “Why X rather than a limited set of alternatives to it?”.
+In Garfinkel's PhD dissertation, written under Hilary Putnam, which Yale University Press published as Forms of Explanation, he proposed the notion of contrastive explanation, that an answer to the question "Why X?" is really an answer to "Why X rather than a limited set of alternatives to it?"

-He became a cardiac researcher and modeler, and he and his team identified mathematical (deterministic) chaos in a real rabbit cardiac arrhythmia, then used “chaos control” techniques to stabilize the arrhythmia into periodic beating.
-Using analytical techniques from nonlinear dynamics, he and his colleagues Zhilin Qu and James N Weiss then demonstrated that Ventricular Fibrillation (VF), the primary cause of Sudden Cardiac Death, is an example of deterministic spatiotemporal chaos, and devised and experimentally verified a mechanism to prevent VF.
+He became a cardiac researcher and modeler.
+He and his team identified mathematical (deterministic) chaos in a real rabbit cardiac arrhythmia, then used "chaos control" techniques to stabilize the arrhythmia into periodic beating.
+Using analytical techniques from nonlinear dynamics, he and his colleagues Zhilin Qu and James N. Weiss then demonstrated that ventricular fibrillation (VF), the primary cause of sudden cardiac death, is an example of deterministic spatiotemporal chaos, and devised and experimentally verified a mechanism to prevent VF.

 His research interests include the electrophysiology of cells and tissues modeled mathematically, analysis of experimental and clinical arrhythmia data with techniques of nonlinear dynamics, and research and development of pharmacologic and electrophysiological therapies to prevent or regulate arrhythmias.
 He also studies the role of physiological and pathophysiological oscillations in biological systems, with a particular focus on the mechanisms of their creation and destruction, and the creation of normal and pathological patterns in biological systems.